kubernetes-sigs/kustomize/docs/glossary.md

 _patchStrategicMerge_ can do, but with a briefer syntax.
 See this [example][patchExampleJson6902].

+## plugin

+A chunk of code used by kustomize, but not necessarily compiled into kustomize, to generate and/or transform a kubernetes resource as part of a kustomization.

+Details [here][plugins.md].

 ## resource

 A _resource_ in the context of a REST-ful API is the